reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1602

-`missing cost objective` error is returned when no cost objective specified (at the moment, only `minimize-cost` supported):
+`missing one of cost objectives` error is returned when no cost objective specified:

 ```json
 {